AdobeDocs/experience-platform.en/help/destinations/ui/activate-batch-profile-destinations.md

 For most destinations, the default file names consist of destination name, audience ID, and a date and time indicator.
 For example, you can edit your exported file names to distinguish between different campaigns or to have the data export time appended to the files.
 Note that some destination developers might select to have different default file name append options shown for their destinations.

-Select the pencil icon to open a modal window and edit the file names.
+To open a modal window and edit the file names, select the pencil icon.
 File names are limited to 255 characters.

 >[!NOTE]
 >